nguyenlongbao1994/be-eq-agent/README.md

 This afternoon, the main task is to complete FAI and restart production using the current technical baseline: Laser power/vacuum/air/chiller condition and Dry Ice nozzle/feed condition, while confirming that all actual values are aligned with the product-specific FAI/MOI before releasing the line back to MP."

-"Today’s training focused on the Cutting Dry Ice Clean manual flow, including program confirmation, gas condition, initialization, software operation (Running System / InteChip), and the main process parameters and maintenance/log pages used for troubleshooting.
+Training focused on the Cutting Dry Ice Clean manual flow, including program confirmation, gas condition, initialization, software operation (Running System / InteChip), and the main process parameters and maintenance/log pages used for troubleshooting.
-Based on today’s line notes, the main follow-up items were mold-chase readiness before FR4 run, oven over-temperature protection setup, QR code / scanner compatibility at WC, Laser 222 cold-jet out-of-spec recovery with FAI OK, and Jig Saw read-code issue related to unclean DIC surface condition.
+Based on line notes, the main follow-up items were mold-chase readiness before FR4 run, oven over-temperature protection setup, QR code / scanner compatibility at WC, Laser 222 cold-jet out-of-spec recovery with FAI OK, and Jig Saw read-code issue related to unclean DIC surface condition.
 The key learning is that Cutting Dry Ice must be controlled as a full system including recipe, gas, dry ice supply, scanner/software, and module-to-module handling, not only the dry ice spray section.
 Today’s follow-up covered multiple BE issues across Molding, Oven, Water Clean, Laser, Jig Saw, and the Hades automation line.
 A key update is that the inline plasma machines for the Hades automation line have already arrived at USI and are currently under installation/layout, with one unit before Molding and one unit before CPF.
 This is an important integration step because the new inline plasma setup will directly affect surface preparation before both molding and glue dispensing processes."

 "-Cutting/Trench Dry Ice, focusing on startup flow, key process parameters, alarm handling, and how to use maintenance/log pages in the system for troubleshooting.
--On-line notes today highlighted several follow-up items, including Plasma 3 setup verification, Auto shuttle recovery, a bent dust collector hose in laser cutting, loose screw after sputter part reassembly, and FAI/check sheet confirmation for DL2.
+-On-line notes highlighted several follow-up items, including Plasma 3 setup verification, Auto shuttle recovery, a bent dust collector hose in laser cutting, loose screw after sputter part reassembly, and FAI/check sheet confirmation for DL2.
 -A key learning point for Trench Dry Ice is that Cold Jet pressure is not allowed to be adjusted freely, and troubleshooting must follow machine spec, alarm list logic, vacuum/dust collector condition, and magazine/SFIS interface control.
 -The reverse-loading/unloading unit of the plasma2 machine(Automation line) has been disassembled and is awaiting repair by the supplier to ensure it conforms to the correct production line layout."